Oxford Centre for Emotions and Affective Neuroscience (Prof. Elaine Fox)

 Research supporting the CogBIAS Project

-Professor Elaine Fox was awarded an ERC Advanced Investigator Award in 2013, to support the CogBIAS project, which will allow her to investigate in further detail the mechanisms underlying emotional vulnerability and optimal mental health.
-This project is currently in the early planning stages and OCEAN will be recruiting a team of researchers over the coming months to investigate these questions in adults and teenagers.
+Professor Elaine Fox was awarded an ERC Advanced Investigator Award in 2013, to support the CogBIAS project, which investigates the cognitive, neural and genetic mechanisms underlying emotional vulnerability as well as optimal mental health.
+This project is currently underway and the OCEAN is currently recruiting schools to take part in a longitudinal study of emotional vulnerability and resilience.
+Various studies with adults are also underway.

 OCEAN News & Media Coverage